codibre/fluent-iterable/advanced-examples/combining-.iterables.md

   });
 ```

-Fluent will try to run this combination the fastest he can.
+Fluent will try to run this combination the fastest way he can.
 If you provide two combining keys like in this example, this is achievable.
-However, if you have a more complex combining rule and can't afford to provide the combinign keys, then fluent will do an operation O(N x M), where N is the number of elements of the first iterable, and M is from the second:
+However, if you have a more complex combining rule and can't afford to provide the combining keys, then fluent will do an operation O(N x M), where N is the number of elements of the first iterable, and M is from the second:

 ```ts
 const categories = [